Boston Consulting Group: History

 In the 1980s, BCG introduced the concept of time-based competition that reconsidered the role of time management in providing market advantages.
-The concept was the subject of a essay in the Harvard Business Review.
+The concept was the subject of an essay in the Harvard Business Review.

-Recruiting
+In May 2021, the firm elected Christoph Schweizer as CEO, replacing Rich Lesser who would step down and serve as the firm's Global Chair.

+In 2022, Boston Consulting Group released its "2022 Annual Sustainability Report" highlighting numerous initiatives focused on societal and planetary impact.
+Since 2015, the progress in numbers is 30% less greenhouse gas emissions, 20% less water usage, 15% less waste generation, and 10% less energy consumption.